MIC-DKFZ/semantic_segmentation/config/Readme.md

         return model
     ````
    - **Model Output**: Your model should **return a dict** which contain all the models outputs.
 The naming can be arbitrary.
-   For example if you have one ourput return as follows: ``return {"out": model_prediction}``.
+   For example if you have one output return as follows: ``return {"out": model_prediction}``.
 If you have multiple output to it analogues:
 ``return {"main": model_prediction, "aux": aux_out}``.
 It should be noted that the **order of the outputs is relevant**.
 Only the first output is used for updating the metric during validation.
-Futher the order of the outputs should match the order of your losses in *lossfunction* and the weights in *lossweights*.(see *config/* for more details on that)
+Further the order of the outputs should match the order of your losses in *lossfunction* and the weights in *lossweights*.(see **Lossfunction** for more details on that)

 2. **Setting up your model config**
    - Create a *custom_model.yaml* file in *config/models/*.
 For the content of the *.yaml* file adopt the following dummy.